Condensing boiler: Efficiency

 Most non-condensing boilers could be forced to condense through simple control changes.
 Doing so would reduce fuel consumption considerably, but would quickly destroy any mild steel or cast-iron components of a conventional high-temperature boiler due to the corrosive nature of the condensate.
 For this reason, most condensing boiler heat-exchangers are made from stainless steel or aluminum/silicon alloy.
 External stainless steel economizers can be retrofitted to non-condensing boilers to allow them to achieve condensing efficiencies.
 Temperature control valves are used to blend hot supply water into the return to avoid thermal shock or condensation inside of the boiler.

 The lower the return temperature to the boiler the more likely it will be in condensing mode.
 If the return temperature is kept below approximately 55 °C (131 °F), the boiler should still be in condensing mode making low temperature applications such as radiant floors and even old cast iron radiators a good match for the technology.

 Most manufacturers of new domestic condensing boilers produce a basic "fit all" control system that results in the boiler running in condensing mode only on initial heat-up, after which the efficiency drops off.
 This approach should still exceed that of older models (see the following three documents published by the Building Research Establishment: Information Papers 10-88 and 19-94; General Information Leaflet 74; Digest 339.
 See also Application Manual AM3 1989: Condensing Boilers by Chartered Institution of Building Services Engineers).
 By way of contrast Weather compensation systems are designed to adjust the system based on inside, outside, boiler inlet, and boiler outlet temperatures.

 Control

 The control of the domestic condensing boiler is crucial to ensuring that it operates in the most economic and fuel efficient way.
 The burners are usually controlled by an embedded system with built-in logic to control the output of the burner to match the load and give best performance.

+Modern condensing boilers increasingly use digital communication protocols such as OpenTherm and manufacturer-specific bus systems to modulate burner output, pump speed, and flow temperature in response to real-time demand.
+These control strategies reduce cycling, improve comfort stability, and increase seasonal efficiency compared to traditional on/off thermostatic control.

 Almost all have modulating burners.
 These allow the power to be reduced to match the demand.
 Boilers have a turndown ratio which is the ratio of the maximum power output to the minimum power output for which combustion can be maintained.
 If the control system determines that the demand falls below the minimum power output, then the boiler will cycle off until the water temperature has fallen, and then will reignite and heat the water.